huggingface/huggingface_hub/docs/hub/adding-a-model.md

 >>>    clone_from='my_username/dummy'
 >>> )

-Then we can write to our `dummy` folder any large file we may want to store, before finally pushing to the hub with `Repository.push_to_hub`, attaching a helpeful commit message to it:
+Then you can write to the `dummy` folder any large file you may want to store, before finally pushing to the Hub with `Repository.push_to_hub` and attaching a helpful commit message to it:

 >>> repo.push_to_hub(
 >>>   commit_message = "Our first big model!"